The Optimist Creed

 Optimist International adopted this creed in 1922.
 It was originally published in 1912 by Christian D. Larson, a prolific writer.
 Larsen believed that people have tremendous latent powers, which could be harnessed for success with the proper attitude.

-Board Member (1): Mary Krogmeier
+- Board Member (1): Fred McGinley

-Board Member (1): Dale Westby
+- Board Member (1): Chuck Raterman

-Board Member (2): Mark Cook
+- Board Member (2): Shelly Reuther

-Social Media- Alison Griffith
+Social Media- Steve Harker

 Newsletter-Bob Beckman